stevefranchak/code42-coding-assessment/README.md

 * The organization node is indented to match its depth in the tree
   * A root node has no identation
   * Identation is done using the tab control character
-* An organization tree is traversed in recursive tree order (i.e., current node, then children nodes recursively, then sibling nodes)
+* An organization tree is traversed in recursive tree order
+  * Recursive tree order visits a node, then its child nodes recursively, and then its sibling nodes, in which each sibling node will also recursively visit its child nodes before subsequent siblings.
 * Sibling nodes in the tree are traversed by their ID in ascending order
 * An organization with a duplicate ID is warned about but gracefully ignored and not displayed in the final output